 Look at your contract of employment to see whether there any specific requirements, such as attending a medical exam, for receiving and continuing to receive sick pay.

-Your written statement of employment particulars, which should be given to employees within one month of starting work, must specify the terms relating to sick pay, or refer to an easily accessible document which sets out those terms.
+Your written statement of employment particulars, which should be given to all workers on or before your first day at work, must specify the terms relating to sick pay, or refer to an easily accessible document which sets out those terms.

 Usually the employer will ask employees to notify the employer early on the first day of absence.
 Often it allows self-certification for the first few days, before requiring medical evidence in the form of a 'fit note' from a GP.
 (During the coronavirus pandemic, the usual Fit Note has been replaced by an Isolation Note available from the NHS website, but only where the absence is due to coronavirus.)